ubcxzhang/DesignCTPB/README.md

 # DesignCTPB

-**USER NEED TO KNOW: NVIDIA GPU CARD IS A MUST FOR RUNNING OUR PACKAGE AND BEFORE YOU USE OUR PACKAGE, PLEASE CHECK CUDA AND CUDATOOLKIT ARE WELL INSTALLED.**
+**USER NEED TO KNOW: NVIDIA GPU CARD IS A MUST FOR RUNNING OUR PACKAGE AND BEFORE YOU USE OUR PACKAGE, PLEASE CHECK CUDA AND CUDATOOLKIT ARE WELL INSTALLED.
+AS FOR THE INSTALLATION OF CUDA DRIVER, PLEASE REFER TO: https://www.nvidia.com/Download/index.aspx**

 This is the beta version of R package for designing clinical trial with potential biomarker effect.
 Currently we are working on the following two tasks,\
   (1) preparing documentation for this package.\